Vivacia/Sophia-bot/README.md

 A chat-bot created by Vivacia/Varnika on April 5, 2018 based on an old and dusty bot created by cuisinart8 a few years ago.
 Her older and obsolete version had bits and pieces of code from fully functional bots like Taiya/TaiyaIRC by Talvieno, Saoirse/Dinobot by Dinosawer and Jimmy by cha0zz.
 Special thanks to lycurgus for helping me debug her a lot. :D
 </p>
 <p>
 Runs primarily in Discord and IRC.
 She behaves like a five year old girl and can look up Wikipedia articles, link youtube videos and define words, toss out their antonyms and synonyms when asked to do so.
+Google function is currently broken.
 </p>
 <p>
 Her code is supposed to mold around the users and hence there is not a fixed command to make her do things: she understands users’ requests and acts accordingly.